ntomuro/CSC583_2025Fall/README.md

 - Homework #4: :dog: Ngrams and LM
 - Homework #5: :snail: Text summarization/generation

+There will also be a **Final Project** due at the end of the course.

 ## :rocket: Note

 Partial code files are provided for some assignments.
 They are jupyter notebook files and were tested to run on Google Colab.
 You are encouraged to use the platform, taking advantage of the **"Free Colab Pro for students"** offer (free for one year; https://blog.google/outreach-initiatives/education/colab-higher-education/).